 First, the dried fruits are manually opened up to reveal the argan nut.
 These extremely tough nuts are then skilfully and artfully cracked open using two stones to reveal the valuable argan kernel.
 (After days of giving it a go ourselves, we hardly managed to crack just one open)!
 This of course takes a lot of time, but ensures the oil produced has the most nutrients and highest quality.

-For the culinary oil, the kernels are then roasted to bring out the delicious nutty flavour.
+For the culinary argan oil, the kernels are then roasted to bring out the delicious nutty flavour.

 The kernels (both roasted and non-roasted) are then cold pressed using a modern extractor and the first grade quality, golden oil is collected, filtered and bottled.

-It takes one women around three days to make just one litre of argan oil.
-This is what makes the oil so valuable!
+It takes one woman around three days to make just one litre of argan oil.
+This is what makes argan oil so valuable!